JasonBenfrin/Browscord.js/README.md

 This library is still in development.
 Thanks for checking it out! ❤️

 ## About
+op=docs

-A simple and easy library to interact with [Discord API](https://discord.com/developers/docs/intro) with your browser.
+A simple and easy library to interact with [Discord Gateway API](https://discord.com/developers/docs/topics/gateway) in your browser.

 ## Requirements